huggingface/diffusers/docs/source/en/training/sdxl.md

 Once you’ve made all your changes or you’re okay with the default configuration, you’re ready to launch the training script! 🚀

-Let’s train on the [Pokémon BLIP captions](https://huggingface.co/datasets/lambdalabs/pokemon-blip-captions) dataset to generate your own Pokémon.
+Let’s train on the [Naruto BLIP captions](https://huggingface.co/datasets/lambdalabs/naruto-blip-captions) dataset to generate your own Naruto characters.
 Set the environment variables `MODEL_NAME` and `DATASET_NAME` to the model and the dataset (either from the Hub or a local path).
 You should also specify a VAE other than the SDXL VAE (either from the Hub or a local path) with `VAE_NAME` to avoid numerical instabilities.

 <Tip>